-- NINE HUNDRED FIFTY THOUSAND EIGHT HUNDRED SIXTY-THREE DOLLARS (\$950,863) for SACPA Funded alcohol and drug treatment and prevention services as described in Exhibit A. - 2.
-THREE HUNDRED THIRTY-NINE THOUSAND FOUR HUNDRED THIRTY-EIGHT DOLLARS (\$339,438) for SACPA OTP services as described in Exhibit A. - 3.
-ONE HUNDRED SIXTY THOUSAND SIX HUNDRED SEVEN DOLLARS (\$160,607) for SB223 Drug Testing described in Exhibit A. - 4.
-TWO HUNDRED THIRTY-THREE THOUSAND THREE HUNDRED TWENTY-FIVE DOLLARS (\$233,325) for Comprehensive Drug Court Implementation funded alcohol and drug treatment services as described in Exhibit A. - SEVENTY-TWO THOUSAND TWO HUNDRED THIRTY-ONE DOLLARS (\$72,231) for Drug Court Partnership funded alcohol and drug treatment services as described in Exhibit A. - EIGHTY-FIVE THOUSAND DOLLARS (\$85,000) for Ryan White CARE Act funded alcohol and drug treatment services as described in Exhibit A for the Contract term.
+- 1. NINE HUNDRED FIFTY THOUSAND EIGHT HUNDRED SIXTY-THREE DOLLARS (\$950,863) for SACPA Funded alcohol and drug treatment and prevention services as described in Exhibit A1. - 2.
+THREE HUNDRED THIRTY-NINE THOUSAND FOUR HUNDRED THIRTY-EIGHT DOLLARS (\$339,438) for SACPA OTP services as described in Exhibit A1. - 3.
+ONE HUNDRED SIXTY THOUSAND SIX HUNDRED-SEVEN DOLLARS (\$160,607) for SB223 Drug Testing described in Exhibit A1. - TWO HUNDRED THIRTY THREE THOUSAND THREE HUNDRED TWENTY-FIVE DOLLARS(\$233,325) for Comprehensive Drug Court Implementation funded alcohol and drug treatment services as described in Exhibit A1. - SEVENTY TWO THOUSAND TWO HUNDRED THIRTY-ONE DOLLARS (\$72,231) for Drug Court Partnership funded alcohol and drug treatment services as described in Exhibit A1. - 6.
+EIGHTY FIVE THOUSAND DOLLARS (\$85,000) for Ryan White Services as described in Exhibit A1.